 The Selfridges Story

-As part of our Radical Luxury campaign, in which we are exploring the objects and ideas redefining the value of things, we thought it only right to reflect on our legacy as a radically different retailer.
-Thought-provoking, unconventional and fearlessly creative: at Selfridges we have always sought to turn luxury on its head.
+Thought-provoking, unconventional and fearlessly creative: at Selfridges we have always sought to do things a little differently.
 You see, our stores are run on imagination.
 They’re social spaces, not just shops.
 They’re environments in which you can enjoy extraordinary experiences that you can’t find elsewhere.
 For us, luxury isn’t merely about a price tag; it’s something that can offer real value to all.
 So join us as we explore what makes Selfridges so special...

 A window into our world